JanssenProject/jans/docs/cedarling/patterns/annotation-patterns.md

 `permit`, only the `forbid` appears in `reason()`, so a message you attached to the `permit` is not available to explain the denial.

+A fourth shape hides behind the third.
+A policy whose expression errors at evaluation time, on integer overflow or on an attribute the entity does not carry, is dropped from the decision and reported in `diagnostics().errors()` instead of `reason()`.
+If that policy was the only `permit`, the result is a `Deny` with an empty `reason()`, indistinguishable from "nothing matched" to code that reads only `reason()`.
+Log `errors()` alongside the decision, or a broken policy will look like an ordinary default deny for as long as nobody checks.

 The default-deny row is the one that catches people out.
 If you want a hint for a request that simply matches no `permit`, an annotated `forbid` has to exist and match, as the quota example does with its `forbid` at 100%.
 Otherwise the application needs its own fallback message for